Awards

 Hans Christian Andersen Award

-HCA judges make the announcement"New Zealand author Margaret Mahy has won the world's premier prize for children's writing, the Hans Christian Andersen Award.
+New Zealand author Margaret Mahy has won the world’s premier prize for children’s writing, the Hans Christian Andersen Award.
 The announcement, made in Bologna this morning (NZ time), caps a remarkable year for Mahy, who recently celebrated her 70th birthday.

-Often called the "Little Nobel", the award is given biennially by the International Board on Books for Young People (IBBY) to honour an author who has made a lasting contribution to international children's literature.
+Often called the Little Nobel, the award is given biennially by the International Board on Books for Young People (IBBY) to honour an author who has made a lasting contribution to international children’s literature.
 Previous winners have included English novelist Aidan Chambers (2005), the Irish writer-illustrator Martin Waddell (2004) and a galaxy of writers stretching back to 1956.

 Mahy, nominated by the Storylines Children's Literature Foundation of New Zealand representing the New Zealand branch of IBBY, joins Australian writer Patricia Wrightson as only the second from Australasia to win the award.
 She will travel to Beijing in September to be honoured at the IBBY World Congress.

-"The Storylines organisation is jubilant that Margaret has now achieved her rightful place in world children's literature," says chairperson Rosemary Tisdall.
-"This is a huge achievement and the whole of New Zealand, children and adults like, congratulates its greatest and most beloved writer."
+The Storylines organisation is jubilant that Margaret has now achieved her rightful place in world children’s literature, says chairperson Rosemary Tisdall.
+This is a huge achievement and the whole of New Zealand, children and adults like, congratulates its greatest and most beloved writer.

 The award tops off a remarkable period of recognition for Mahy.
-Already holding New Zealand's top civil award, the Order of New Zealand, she has in the last two years has received the Prime Minister's Award for Fiction, a second honorary doctorate (University of Waikato) and the Phoenix Award from Canada's Children's Literature Association.
+Already holding New Zealand’s top civil award, the Order of New Zealand, she has in the last two years received the Prime Minister’s Award for Fiction, a second honorary doctorate (University of Waikato) and the Phoenix Award from Canada’s Children’s Literature Association.
 She became an official New Zealand Arts Icon in 2005 and is twice shortlisted for the 2006 New Zealand Post Children's Book Awards (to be announced in May).

 Mahy's career began in 1961 with the publication of her first story in the School Journal.
 International recognition arrived in 1969, when five of her Journal stories appeared as picture books, and was cemented by an astonishing outpouring of picture books and story collections during the 1970s.

-Display of HCA winner's booksIn 1980, aged 44 and mother of two teenage daughters, Mahy left her Christchurch library position to write full-time.
-Her first two novels, The Haunting and The Changeover, won the prestigious British Carnegie Medal for 1982 and 1984.
+In 1980, aged 44 and mother of two teenage daughters, Mahy left her Christchurch library position to write full-time.
+Her first two novels, The haunting and The changeover, won the prestigious British Carnegie Medal for 1982 and 1984.

 Among her publications for children are picture books, novels for children and young adults, non-fiction, poetry and plays, while for adults, recent publications of essays and speeches have reinforced her reputation as an outstanding essayist, commentator and thinker.
-She has also written extensively for television (including Maddigan's Quest) and adapted The Haunting as a feature film.
+She has also written extensively for television (including Maddigan’s quest) and adapted The haunting as a feature film.

-Many of her children's books have been translated, into more than 15 languages, and she has regularly appeared at international forums on children's literature since the early 1970s."
+Many of her children’s books have been translated, into more than 15 languages, and she has regularly appeared at international forums on children’s literature since the early 1970s.

 Source: Press Release, 28 March 2006

-"The Hans Christian Andersen Jury of the International Board on Books for Young People (IBBY) announces that Margaret Mahy (New Zealand) is the winner of the 2006 Hans Christian Andersen Author Award and Wolf Erlbruch (Germany) is the winner of the 2006 Hans Christian Andersen Award for Illustration.
+The Hans Christian Andersen Jury of the International Board on Books for Young People (IBBY) announces that Margaret Mahy (New Zealand) is the winner of the 2006 Hans Christian Andersen Author Award and Wolf Erlbruch (Germany) is the winner of the 2006 Hans Christian Andersen Award for Illustration.

 The Awards will be presented to the winners at the opening ceremony of IBBY’s Congress in Beijing, China, on 20 September 2006.

 In awarding the 2006 Hans Christian Andersen Medal for Writing to Margaret Mahy, the jury has recognized one of the world’s most original re-inventers of language.
 Mahy’s language is rich in poetic imagery, magic, and supernatural elements.
 Her oeuvre provides a vast, numinous, but intensely personal metaphorical arena for the expression and experience of childhood and adolescence.
 Equally important, however, are her rhymes and poems for children.
-Mahy’s works are known to children and young adults all over the world."
+Mahy’s works are known to children and young adults all over the world.

 Source: IBBY Announces the Winners of the Hans Christian Andersen Awards 2006, 27 March 2006

-Maddigan's FantasiaThe ten books submitted to the Hans Christian Andersen Jury were:
+The ten books submitted to the Hans Christian Andersen Jury were:

 This list comprised five novels published over a span of 25 years, three picture books from 1969 to the present, and one school reader.